Mediation and hearings: dispute resolution options for landlords and tenants

 The role of residential tenancy officers

-Your Application to Director will be assigned to a residential tenancy officer.
-The officer's name and contact information will be on the application form when it is completed by the staff member.
-The officer will oversee mediation and/or the hearing process.
+Your Application to Director is assigned to a residential tenancy officer.
+Access Nova Scotia includes the residential tenancy officer’s name and contact information on the Notice of Hearing section of your application.
+The officer oversees mediation and the hearing process.

-Both parties have the option of mediation.
-If either party isn’t interested in mediation, the dispute goes directly to a hearing.
+Both parties (landlord and tenant) have the option of mediation.
+If neither party is interested in mediation, the dispute goes directly to a hearing.

 Mediation is a confidential process where the residential tenancy officer acts as a mediator to encourage and help tenants and landlords discuss their problems.
 The goal of this process is to find possible solutions to those problems.

-Mediation can take place at meetings, during conference calls or during separate phone conversations.
-The officer/mediator is a neutral third party in these discussions.
-The officer doesn’t take sides or pass judgment, but rather helps tenants and landlords reach their own agreement.
+Mediation can take place in person, during conference calls or during separate phone conversations.
+The mediator (residential tenancy officer) is a neutral third party in these discussions.
+The mediator doesn’t take sides or pass judgment, but rather helps tenants and landlords reach their own agreement.

 - focuses on helping the landlord and tenant solve the problem